-IGST: all you need to know about IGST, All Details for IGST Act 2017
+IGST: all you need to know about IGST, Complete Details for IGST Act

 IGST: Overview of the IGST Bill 2018, What is IGST?.
 IGST Act, 2017 governs Integrated Goods & Services Tax, which is levied and collected by the Centre on inter-state supply of goods and services including imports into India and supplies made outside India along with supplies to / from SEZs.